zuozhenggh/learning-library/developer-library/visual-builder/standalone/create-mobileapp/build-for-install/build-for-install.md

     ![](images/vbcsio_mob_install_s1.png)

+    Because we previously enabled the mobile app as a PWA, you'll see the **PWA** tab in addition to the **Native app** tab.
+The PWA tab will contain a QR code and a **Launch in browser** link to install or open the app as a PWA.
+Since we've gone over this in an earlier lab, we'll focus on native mobile app installation here.

 2. Click **Rebuild my App**.

 3. In the Stage Application dialog box, select **Keep existing data in Stage** and click **Stage**.

     ![](images/vbcsio_mob_install_s3.png)

-    When the build is complete, you'll see the **Native app** tab contains a QR code and **Download** link to install the mobile app as a native app.
-Because we've enabled the mobile app as a PWA, the **PWA** tab will also contain a QR code and a **Launch in browser** link to install or open the app as a PWA.
-Since we've gone over this in an earlier lab, we'll focus on native mobile app installation here.
+    When the build is complete, the **Native app** tab will contain a QR code and **Download** link to install the mobile app as a native app.

     ![](images/vbcsio_mob_install_s3b.png)